Symphony No. 3 (Bruckner): Discography

 The first commercial recording of part of this symphony was made by Anton Konrath with the Vienna Symphony in 1928.
 It featured only the scherzo and trio.

 The oldest complete performance preserved on disc is by Eugen Jochum with the Philharmonisches Staatsorchester Hamburg from 1944.

 The first commercial recording of the complete symphony was made in 1953.
 The recording, from a live concert, was issued by the Allegro-Royale label with the conductor "Gerd Rubahn" (pseudonym for Hans Schmidt-Isserstedt).
 This historical recording has been remastered to CD (CD abruckner.com BSVD-0114).

 The 1890 Rättig edition is generally used by the older conductors of the LP era, such as Hans Knappertsbusch conducting the Bavarian State Opera Orchestra and Carl Schuricht conducting the Vienna Philharmonic Orchestra.

 With the dawn of the CD era, the 1877 and 1889 versions, as edited by Nowak, were more commonly used, by conductors such as Bernard Haitink and Karl Böhm.

-Eliahu Inbal conducting the Frankfurt Radio Symphony Orchestra for Warner Classics was in 1983 the first to record the 1873 version.
+Eliahu Inbal conducting the Frankfurt Radio Symphony for Warner Classics was in 1983 the first to record the 1873 version.
 Georg Tintner conducting the Royal Scottish National Orchestra followed 15 years later on the Naxos label.
 As Tintner writes, "this work as originally conceived suffered by its progressive mutilations more and more, and we should take the time to play and to listen to this amazing original."

 Gerd Schaller first recorded the 1874 version, edited by William Carragan, with the Philharmonie Festiva.

 To facilitate comparison of the different versions, Johannes Wildner conducting the Neue Philharmonie Westfalen, in a studio recording (SonArte/Naxos) offers multi-disc sets.
 Naxos includes both the 1877 and 1889 versions while SonArte includes all three of the 1873, 1877 and 1889 versions.